 See Application Materials page for more details about the application process.

-Applicants selected for interviews will be invited to attend one of two scheduled Open house events.
-Open house dates for 2022 are January 27/28 and February 17/18.
-The events were virtual for 2021 but we currently expect will be in person for 2022.
+Applicants selected for interviews will be invited to attend one of two scheduled Open House events.

 At the Open House, candidates will interview with 5 faculty members including faculty requested, and members of the admissions committees.
 The goal of the Open House for interviewing faculty is to assess the “fit” of the NB&B Program to the applicant’s research interests.
 The goal for selected applicants is also to assess the program‘s fit to their research interests as well as to gauge life in New York City.
 To meet these goals, our Open House includes receptions and dinners for candidates to meet informally with current graduate students and training faculty, visits to student housing, and NYC events to provide information on the array of NYC social and cultural offerings.
 The Open House is a critical part of the application process, providing students with essential information and contacts that will allow successful transitions to graduate school at Columbia University and to life in the vibrant city of New York.